 Spend at least three hours giving service outside your family.
 Ask your ward or branch Relief Society president or a community leader for suggestions for service.
 For example, you might take care of children while parents attend the temple; collect, make, or recondition toys or games for a nursery; accept an assignment to clean the meetinghouse; or perform errands for or read to a homebound person or others in need.
 Record in your journal the reactions of the person you served and possible goals for future service opportunities.

-You can also do family history for a project in most of the values.
+You can also do family history and temple work for a project in many of the values.
 Be creative!

 If you want to get more involved in the work of salvation for the dead (who are NOT actually dead!), familysearch.org is a wonderful resource!
 Create an account (or log in with your LDS account) and start searching!
 I promise that you will experience the Spirit of Elijah for yourself and feel your ancestors smiling down on you.